kirkbushell/eloquence/README.md

 Eloquence is a package to extend Laravel's base Eloquent models and functionality.

-It provides a number of utilities and classes to work with Eloquent in new and useful ways, such as camel cased attributes (for JSON apis), count caching, uuids and more.
+It provides a number of utilities and attributes to work with Eloquent in new and useful ways, such as camel cased attributes (such as for JSON apis and code style cohesion), data aggregation and more.

 ## Installation